badcf00d/bare-bones-uefi/README.md

 # bare-bones-uefi

 An extremely lightweight UEFI SDK that uses a standard clang instalation to compile C directly into UEFI applications.
-It uses the data structures and header files from gnu-efi, but does not use any of the toolchain of gnu-efi.
+It uses the gnu-efi library and header files, but does not use any of its toolchain.
 I've also included a build of edk2 to make it easy to run the UEFI applications in qemu.

-This is largely based off of the the setup outlined here https://wiki.osdev.org/UEFI_Bare_Bones, but with a Makefile that deals with a lot of the boring stuff around compiling and packaging UEFI applications.
+This is largely based off of the the setup outlined here https://wiki.osdev.org/UEFI_Bare_Bones but with a Makefile that deals with a lot of the boring stuff around compiling and packaging UEFI applications, and better integration with gnu-efi.

 #### How to use:
  - `make` compiles `.c` files in the current directory into an efi application, it will then package that into a FAT-formatted image ready to run in qemu.